John Cotton Dana Award: History

 The John Cotton Dana Award was created to replace the Wilson Publicity Honor Roll, a three-year plan sponsored by the H.W.
 Wilson Company and the ALA Public Relations Committee.
 The first Honor Roll recipients were named in 1940 and this inaugural class consisted of 52 libraries.
 The Honor Roll was awarded from 1940 to 1942.
 In 1942, at the ALA's Annual Conference in Milwaukee, the Public Relations Committee convinced the ALA Council that a new, permanent publicity award was necessary.
 Implementation of this new award was held off until the end of World War II.

 Initially, two awards were presented: the John Cotton Dana Awards and the John Cotton Dana Special Awards.
 These two awards were combined into a single award beginning with the 1996 winners.
 The awards were streamlined to eliminate any misconceptions that the Special Award was a less significant honor.

 Notable Award Recipients

 The Savannah State College Library under the leadership of E. J. Josey won the award in 1962 and 1964, for the Great Book Discussion Group and the Library Lecture Series, two programs which "attracted large numbers of whites into the Savannah State College campus for the first time".

-Previous recipients of the John Cotton Dana Award for Leadership include John H. Falk and Lynn Dierking, Oregon State University and the Institute for Learning Innovation; Marian Godfrey, Director of the Culture Programs, The Pew Charitable Trusts, Philadelphia; Diane Frankel, Institute of Library and Museum Services; Marlene Chambers, Director, Publications, Denver Art Museum; Joel Bloom, Director, Franklin Institute Science Museum, Philadelphia, PA; and Michael Spock, Director, Boston Children’s Museum.
+Previous recipients of the John Cotton Dana Award for Leadership include John H. Falk and Lynn Dierking, Oregon State University and the Institute for Learning Innovation; Marian Godfrey, Director of the Culture Programs, The Pew Charitable Trusts, Philadelphia; Diane Frankel, Institute of Library and Museum Services; Marlene Chambers, Director, Publications, Denver Art Museum; Joel Bloom, Director, Franklin Institute Science Museum, Philadelphia, PA; three-time recipient Grant Kaiser, Calgary Public Library; and Michael Spock, Director, Boston Children’s Museum.